 These are all thoughts that used to run through my head.
-I thought they were protecting me, but they were actually stopping me from getting the things I wanted.
+I thought they were protecting me, but they were actually limiting me from getting the things I wanted.

 If you want to make changes in life, no matter what area it may be, you have to have courage.
 Making a big decision or taking a risk requires vulnerability.
 When you don’t have it, you hold yourself back.

 I’m not saying I am a pro at being vulnerable because I met this person.
 I still have insecurities and struggle with showing emotions.
 However, I have taken the first step at changing because I was shown the strength of vulnerability.
 Once you start to embrace it, you find something liberating about it.